Konvt/pgbar/docs/QuickStart.md

-pgbar::option::PrefixColor;  // Modify the color of Prefix pgbar::option::PostfixColor; // Modify the color of Postfix pgbar::option::TrueColor;    // Modify the color of TrueMesg pgbar::option::FalseColor;   // Modify the color of FalseMesg pgbar::option::StartColor;   // Modify the color of Starting pgbar::option::EndColor;     // Modify the color of Ending pgbar::option::FillerColor;  // Modify the color of Filler
+pgbar::option::PrefixColor;  // Modify the color of Prefix pgbar::option::PostfixColor; // Modify the color of Postfix pgbar::option::StartColor;   // Modify the color of Starting pgbar::option::EndColor;     // Modify the color of Ending pgbar::option::FillerColor;  // Modify the color of Filler